 Information and support

-Living with bowel problems can be distressing and difficult to talk about.
+Bowel problems can be distressing and difficult to talk about.
 But health professionals are used to discussing these problems and can help you find ways to deal with them.
-You could also ask your GP to refer you to your local continence service.
-Their specialist nurses can give you further support and information on products that can help.
+You could also ask your GP to refer you to an NHS continence service.
+Their specialist nurses can give you support and information on products that can help.

 Broken bones (fractures)

 The most common place for prostate cancer to spread to is the bones.
 The cancer can damage bones, making them weaker.
 And some types of hormone therapy can also make your bones weaker.
 You might hear this called bone thinning.
 If bone thinning is severe, it can lead to a condition called osteoporosis.
 This can increase your risk of broken bones (fractures).
 Read more about bone thinning and hormone therapy.